khushbuyagik/Power-BI/README.md

 **Data Sources**

--The dashboard gathers data from two primary sources:
+##The dashboard gathers data from two primary sources:

-**Excel/CSV Files**: Targets and Market Share data, along with related information, are collected from Excel and CSV files.
+-**Excel/CSV Files**: Targets and Market Share data, along with related information, are collected from Excel and CSV files.

-**MySQL Database**: Essential facts and dimensions for all departments are pulled from a MySQL database.
+-**MySQL Database**: Essential facts and dimensions for all departments are pulled from a MySQL database.

 **Skills Learned**